xing1999/MLMGCN-CVD/README.md

 2. Run testing script for dsDNA/ssDNA or Screen–Review evaluation.

 ## Citation
-If you use this code, please cite our paper (to be updated).
+If you use this code, please cite our paper.